 Where and when to go to catch the best festive traditional tunes

 There’s a huge selection of carol concerts and services in and around Cambridge and Edition has a few of the festive highlights.
-Often the target of the serious carol service devotee, A Festival of Nine Lessons and Carols at King’s College on Christmas Eve is one you simply must queue for.
+Often the target of the serious carol service devotee, A Festival of Nine Lessons and Carols at King’s College on Christmas Eve is one not to miss.
 Broadcast live on Radio 4, and on 300 stations in the United States alone, the event, which began in 1918, is extremely popular.

 On 11 December at 7pm Great St Mary’s Church hosts a carol concert featuring six local schools’ choirs and the Vox Pop singers.
 The event will raise funds for The Cambridge Homeless Project and Arthur Rank Hospice.
 Tickets £10, under-18s £5.